ConsensusGroup/Haystack/README.md

 * Make sure you dont run this on a Raspberry Pi or some other low spec machine since this application does cost quite a bit of CPU power.
 The protocol worked relatively fine on a 13 inch MacBook Pro (2013) so any recent computer will do.

 ## Future Plans
-With the project being featured in the IOTA competition "The Perfect Brainstrom" is quite an accomplishment and most certainly motivating.
-Therefore to make the project aims to include the following features in future releases;
+Being featured in the IOTA competition "The Perfect Brainstrom" is quite an accomplishment and most certainly motivating for the project.
+Therefore the project aims to include the following features in future releases;
 * Node incentivisation: This can be achived via multisignature IOTA addresses that allow a node operator to earn some IOTA by running it in passive mode.
 * Private key and Seed retrival mechanism: This is feature would allow a user to reconstruct the Private Key and Seed by pulling from the Tangle if the device accidentally dies.
 * User Interface: UI development is quite tough and currently Kivy is being discussed as a viable option.